SaifShariq/infinite-scroll/README.md

 # Infinite Scroll

-An image gallery with infinte scrolls created using JavaScript, Tailwind css.
+An image gallery with infinite scrolls created using JavaScript, Tailwind css.

 Collaborated with unsplash API